mswartz2/seniorDesign/Semester 2/status/status1.md

     - Partially implemented an email library for use in our web application using Mailjets API to send emails.
 	- Learned about how to create and host a private Nuget package on Azure-DevOps.
 	- Began unit testing methods that send Emails to ensure methods successfully sent emails and emails are properly formatted.
 	- Gained a better understanding C# and the .NET Framework.

 <b>Quantifiable  Metric Choosen: Hours worked</b>

     - Kyle: worked about 6 hours for weeks 1 and 2.
 Worked 6-8 hours for week 3.
     - Maria: worked about 6 hours a week for weeks 1 and 2.
-Worked 6 hours on code for week 3 plus additional time for adding eveyone's sections to the status doc and editing and uploading the video.
+Worked 6 hours on code for week 3 plus additional time for adding eveyone's sections to the status doc, editing status doc, and editing and uploading the video.
     - Yikai: worked about 6 hours each week.
     - Brent: worked about 6 hours each week.